Is Following Christ Difficult?

 When we observe self-proclaimed Christians whose actions do not align with Christian values, it should not be difficult to distinguish them from non-believers.
 It should be easy to see that their behavior is similar to that of non-believers.
 Their lifestyle and choices are not in line with what is expected of a true Christian, making it clear that they are not fully living out their faith.

-We must understand that those who call themselves Christians but continue to live a double life, serving God half-heartedly, may not be ready to embrace their Christian faith fully.
+We must also understand that those who call themselves Christians but continue to live a double life, serving God half-heartedly, may not be ready to embrace their Christian faith fully.
 It is important to recognize this distinction without doubting ourselves.
-These individuals may still be on their journey to fully committing to following Christ, or they may never be ready.
+These individuals may still be on their journey to fully commit to following Christ, or they may never be ready.

 Many true followers of Christ may distance themselves from crowds for several reasons: